Erik Gustaf Boström

-Erik Gustaf Bernhard Boström (11 February 1842 - 21 February 1907), also known as E. G., was a Swedish conservative statesman and landowner who served as Prime Minister of Sweden from 1891 to 1900 and again from 1902 to 1905.
-A prominent member of the Lantmanna Party, he represented Stockholm in the Riksdag from 1876 until his death in 1907.
-With nearly 13 years in office, Boström is the longest-serving Swedish head of government of the 19th century.
+Erik Gustaf Bernhard Boström (11 February 1842 - 21 February 1907) was a Swedish conservative statesman and estate owner who served twice as Prime Minister of Sweden from 1891 to 1900 and from 1902 to 1905.
+Affiliated with the Lantmanna Party, he was a member of the Riksdag from 1876 until his death in 1907, first of the lower house from 1876 to 1893, and then of the upper house from 1894 to 1907.
+With a total of nearly 13 years in office, he was Sweden’s longest-serving head of government during the 19th century.

 In 1871, he married Carolina "Lina" Almqvist, with whom he had six daughters and one son.
 He was the brother of Filip Boström, governor of Södermanland between 1887 and 1908, and of Ebba Boström, and the nephew of the philosopher Christopher Jacob Boström.

 Boström's governmental policy was marked by its pragmatism.
 Over time, Boström gained a good reputation as being a rallying national icon despite being the first prime minister to have neither an academic education nor experience with upper governmental positions.
 He was also quite popular with King Oscar II.
 Boström's eventual downfall was caused by his refusal to budge on the issue of Norway.